 Recent widespread exceptional deficits in Mongolia into northeastern China, around the Bohai Sea, and on the Korean Peninsula are forecast to moderate.
 Severe to exceptional deficits will persist in western Inner Mongolia through early 2018, joined by a broad band of intense deficits that will develop across southern Mongolia westward through central Xinjiang from September on.
 Moderate to severe deficits will emerge July through September in northeast China, trailing southwest into eastern Sichuan, and in southern Yunnan.
 Severe to exceptional surpluses are forecast for the southern Yangtze River Basin through September, moderating thereafter.

-Regions forecast to have significant water deficits for the 12-month period from March 2017 through February 2018 include: Quebec (CA), Brazil, northern Chile, French Guiana, Suriname, Finland, Estonia, Latvia, northern Africa, Gabon, South Africa, Namibia, Saudi Arabia, Qatar, Yemen, Papua New Guinea, Western Australia and Tasmania (Aust.).
-Water surpluses are forecast for: Idaho (US), La Pampa (Argentina), western European Russia, eastern Romania, southeastern Tanzania, the Volga River Basin, between the Ob and the Tom Rivers (Russia), Kazakhstan, and Bangladesh.
+Regions forecast to have significant water deficits for the 12-month period from April 2017 through March 2018 include: Brazil, Europe, northern Africa, Gabon, Somalia, Saudi Arabia, Cambodia, South Korea, Tasmania, and Mongolia.
+Water surpluses are forecast for: the US Gulf Coast and Idaho, La Pampa (Argentina), western European Russia, eastern Romania, southeastern Tanzania, the Volga River Basin, between the Upper Ob and the Tom Rivers (Russia), Kazakhstan, Bangladesh, and the southern Yangtze River Basin.
 This Watch List is based on ISciences Water Security Indicator Model (WSIM) Global Water Monitor and Forecast issued 10 July 2017.